Can Your Credit Card Help With Coronavirus Travel Cancellations?

-American is waiving change fees for customers who buy a ticket on or before May 31, 2020 and are scheduled to travel by Sept.
+American is waiving change fees for customers who buy a ticket on or before June 30, 2020 and are scheduled to travel by Sept.
 30, 2020 (including award travel through Sept.
 30, 2020).
 Your rebooked travel must be completed on or before Dec.
 31, 2021.
-The airline is also waiving change fees for customers who booked or will book Basic Economy tickets, which are often non-refundable.
+The airline is also waiving change fees one time for customers who booked Basic Economy tickets (which are often non-refundable) before May 31, 2020.
 You can keep up with the latest news on the “Current travel alerts” page on the airline’s website, which also includes details about travel to China.

 To cancel or change your trip, use your online account, which will say “change trip” or “cancel trip” if you’re eligible for cancellation.
 Once you have canceled, call reservations when you are ready to rebook.

 Delta: This airline is waiving all change fees for travel impacted by COVID-19, including all U.S. and international flights scheduled to depart between now and Sept.
-30 2020 that were booked on or before April 17, 2020.
-Plus, all tickets bought between March 1 and May 31, 2020 can be changed without a fee for a year from the original purchase date.
-Furthermore, any travel credits you receive from cancelled trips between March and Sept.
+30, 2020.
+Plus, all tickets bought between March 1 and June 30, 2020 can be changed without a fee for a year from the original purchase date.
+Furthermore, any travel credits you receive from canceled trips between March and Sept.
 30, 2020 are now good until Sept.
 30, 2022.

 If your trip meets any of those qualifications, you can pick new travel dates and even change your destination.
 You can cancel trips, make changes, and rebook flights through your online account.

 Unused ticket values will be applied to your rebooked flight.
 If there’s a fare difference, you’ll either owe the difference if the new trip costs more, or you’ll receive a travel credit for the difference if the new trip costs less.
+However, Delta is waiving the fare difference charge entirely for tickets that were bought before April 17, 2020 for travel between March 1 and Sept.
+30, 2020.
 For more details about the latest Delta flight change options, see the airline’s change and cancellation answer page.

-As of May 5, Delta is capping seat capacity at 50% in First Class and 60% in Main Cabin, Delta Comfort+ and Delta Premium Select to keep more space between travelers.
-All middle and some window and aisle seats will also be unavailable through June 30, 2020.
+Delta is capping seat capacity at 50% in First Class and 60% in Main Cabin, Delta Comfort+ and Delta Premium Select, and 75% in Delta One to keep more space between travelers.
+Middle seat options will also be limited through Sept.
+30, 2020.

 JetBlue: Until June 30, JetBlue is consolidating flight service in several major metropolitan areas.
 Flights are temporarily suspended from Baltimore (BWI), Chicago (ORD), Dallas (DFW), Hollywood/Burbank (BUR), Houston (IAH), Minneapolis (MSP), Newburgh (SWF), New York-LaGuardia (LGA), Ontario (ONT), Philadelphia (PHL), Portland (PDX), Providence (PVD), San Jose (SJC), and Westchester (HPN).
 On flights that are still operating, JetBlue has limited the number of seats that will be filled to encourage distance between passengers, much like other major airlines right now.